-Located where the Missouri prairie meets the Ozark Mountains and dissected by the Osage River, the area first provided plentiful game along its bluffs and timber covered hills to a number of Indian tribes, including the Delaware, Shawnee, Kickapoo, and Sac.
-By far; however, the land was occupied by the <style=”margin-top: 0; margin-bottom: 0″> Osage Indians, from which the river would later take its name.
+Located where the Missouri prairie meets the Ozark Mountains and dissected by the Osage River, this area first provided plentiful game along its bluffs and timber-covered hills to several Indian tribes, including the Delaware, Shawnee, Kickapoo, and Sac.
+By far, however, the land was occupied by the Osage Indians, from which the river would later take its name.

-White explorers first came to the area in 1719 and by the early 1800’s, hunters, trappers, and traders were also reaping the rewards of the region.
-By 1820, a number of Kentucky and Tennessee farmers of English, Irish and German descent were calling the area home.
+White explorers first came to the area in 1719, and by the early 1800s, hunters, trappers, and traders were also reaping the rewards of the region.
+By 1820, several Kentucky and Tennessee farmers of English, Irish and German descent called the area home.

-The Osage River quickly made the region a crossroads of travel and freighting and before long small riverboats were sailing up the river with supplies from St. Louis, and returning with meat, furs, grain, eggs, and whiskey, and other products.
+The Osage River quickly made the region a crossroads of travel and freighting.
+Before long, small riverboats were sailing up the river with supplies from St. Louis and returning with meat, furs, grain, eggs, whiskey, and other products.

-In January, 1835 the county was officially formed and commissioners were appointed to locate the new county seat as near the center of the county and the Osage River as best could be found.
-After a two year battle between various settlements and trading places, most specifically between Fristoe and Warsaw, the latter won the race and business of running the county began.
+In January 1835, the county was officially formed, and commissioners were appointed to locate the new county seat as near the center of the county, and the Osage River as best could be found.
+After a two-year battle between various settlements and trading places, most specifically between Fristoe and Warsaw, the latter won the race, and the business of running the county began.

-Over the next several decades, Benton County would be the center of a number of violent events, including a family feud that erupted into what is known as the “Slicker War,” and numerous conflicts between its own residents when the Civil War broke out.
+Over the next several decades, Benton County would be the center of several violent events, including a family feud that erupted into what is known as the “Slicker War” and numerous conflicts between its residents when the Civil War broke out.

-Quickly, a regiment of Union soldiers, called the Benton County Missouri Home Guards was established on June 13, 1861.
-Made up of a number of Missourians primarily of German descent, they would see combat just six days later at the Battle of Cole Camp.
+Quickly, a regiment of Union soldiers called the Benton County Missouri Home Guards was established on June 13, 1861.
+Several Missourians primarily of German descent would see combat just six days later at the Battle of Cole Camp.

-After the war, the county settled down as a number of small communities prospered, especially as the Lake of the Ozarks and Truman Reservoir were established.
+After the war, the county settled down as several small communities prospered, especially as the Lake of the Ozarks and Truman Reservoir were established.

-Reports of ghosts that continue to roam Warsaw include a number of soldiers, both Union and Confederate, strolling within the town’s limits, as well as also along the shores of the two area lakes that surround Warsaw.
+Reports of ghosts that continue to roam Warsaw include several soldiers, both Union and Confederate, strolling within the town’s limits and along the shores of the two area lakes that surround Warsaw.
 One of these phantoms is reported to have a sizeable hole through his torso.

 At the Bledsoe Ferry Public Use area, an old skipper has often been spied.
-Though his history is unknown, witnesses describe him a looking menacing.
+Though his history is unknown, witnesses describe him as looking menacing.

 At Warsaw’s old cemetery, a young woman wearing a long bloody dress has been spied walking through the graveyard.

-East of Lincoln at Kyle Lake Dam, a lumberjack, wielding a large axe has been spied usually around midnight.
-His large bulk and weapon have frightened a number of witnesses over the years.
+East of Lincoln at Kyle Lake Dam, a lumberjack wielding a large ax has been spied usually around midnight.
+His large bulk and weapon have frightened several witnesses over the years.

 We’re surprised that we haven’t heard any reports of phantom Civil War soldiers here, the site of the June 1861 Battle of Cole Camp, that took the lives of 35 Union and 6 Confederate soldiers.

-Our psychic friend also sensed the spirit of a prankish little girl and we can certainly testify to the fact that “something” consistently seems to play pranks in this home.
-Appliances often turned on and off by themselves, large glassed in picture frames tumble from walls, but never broke, and sounds of a fire coming from the fireplace could often be heard, when there has been no fire for months.
-Other strange phenomena include unexplainable sounds, including large crashing noises, when nothing had fallen, and furniture that seemingly moves around on its own.
-Since the complete renovation of our lake cabin in 2009 those “experiences” have ceased.
+Our psychic friend also sensed the spirit of a prankish little girl, and we can certainly testify to the fact that “something” consistently seems to play pranks in this home.
+Appliances often turned on and off by themselves, large glassed-in picture frames tumble from walls but never broke, and sounds of a fire coming from the fireplace could often be heard when there has been no fire for months.
+Other strange phenomena include unexplainable sounds, including large crashing noises when nothing had fallen, furniture that seemingly moves around on its own, and a television that turns on by itself.
+Since the complete renovation of our lake cabin in 2009, these “experiences” have ceased.